 • Meals and entertainment

 And last but not least, consider where you are going to live!
-There are no individual or corporate taxes if you move to the United Arab Emirates, but the tax rate in Japan is about 35% for corporations and the highest marginal tax rate for individuals is a whopping 50%.
+There are no individual or corporate taxes if you move to the United Arab Emirates, but the tax rate in Japan is over 20% for corporations and the highest marginal tax rate for individuals is a whopping 45%.
 So think carefully about where you reside as that alone can have the biggest impact on your financial success abroad!

 Want more information about starting a business abroad?

 Download our free US tax guide for expat entrepreneurs and get an in-depth look at the corporate structures and taxes that may impact you if starting a business overseas.